Current as of March 24, 2021

 - Talk to your children.
 It’s especially important to talk to children now, because even if they aren’t saying anything, they may have questions and concerns they don’t know how to voice.
 Talk to them in an age-appropriate manner about COVID-19 and make sure to acknowledge their feelings.

 - Follow accurate information about the virus.
 Make sure you are doing the things you can to stay safe and healthy while staying at home and explain those things to your family.
-Continue to check the Coronavirus Information for Our Military Community page for updates.
+Continue to check the Coronavirus Updates for Our Military Community page for the latest information.

 - Try to view the current social situation as a challenge rather than an insurmountable problem.
 Yes, times are difficult right now, but things will get better again.

 - Maintain routines as much as possible.
 Paying attention to things you can control helps to decrease anxiety and increase a sense of personal effectiveness.